Vintra/FulcrumAI-Genetec/README.md

 Run with administrator permisions the setup file.
 You can do it clicking (right button) on Vintra.Plugin.exe file and select "Execute as administrator".
 This will install the plugin in your system.

+Install the CA certificate

+Get the file from Vintra Server `ca.crt` located on `/opt/vintra/config/test_certs/ca.crt`

+Copy it on a USB drive and connect to the client machine.
+Install it under `Trusted Root Certification Authorities` location.

 # Getting Started